Homies-Tech-Innovation/aethel/docker-guide.md

 ## 📝 Notes

 - `.env.docker` contains **sensitive credentials** — never commit it.
-- Postgres data is persisted in the Docker volume (`pg_data`) — don’t delete unless you want a clean slate.
+- MongoDB data is persisted in the Docker volume (`mongo_data`) — don’t delete unless you want a clean slate.
 - Swagger UI reads from `./openapi.yaml`.
 Any changes to that file are reflected automatically when refreshed.
 - If Swagger doesn’t reload, restart it with: